Treatment

 Your surgical team will review the Sign-In checklist before you go into the operating room.
 As your team goes through each step on the list, do not hesitate to speak up if you think there has been an error or if you would like clarification.

-During Sign-In, the nurse or anesthesiologist will ask your name to ensure that it matches your medical record and the consent form you signed for surgery.
+During Sign-In, the surgical staff will ask your name to ensure that it matches your medical record and the informed surgical consent document you signed.

-Your surgical team will ask you to confirm everything about your planned surgery, including the incision site and the type of surgery planned.
+Your surgical team will ask you to confirm everything about your planned surgery, including the location and type of surgery planned.
 You will be asked to verify that everything you said is the same information that is on the surgical consent form.

 Proper Surgical Site Marking

-You will be asked to verify that the incision site previously marked by your surgeon is correct.
+You will be asked to verify that the incision site (location) marked by your surgeon is correct.
+In orthopaedic surgery, the care team encourages a specific confirmation check that the site mark is correct for:

 You will be asked to confirm all of your allergies to medications.

-Your anesthesiologist will ask you several important questions to help them prepare you for anesthesia.
-Tell your anesthesiologist if you or a member of your family has had an adverse reaction to anesthesia during previous surgeries.
+Your anesthesiologist will ask you several important questions to help them prepare you for anesthesia and keep you safe during anesthesia.
+Tell your anesthesiologist if you or a member of your family has had an allergy or bad reaction to anesthesia during any previous surgeries.

 Preparing for a Blood Transfusion

-Your surgical team will confirm with you that you have completed specific blood tests, or in some cases, pre-donated blood, in the event a blood transfusion is needed.
+Your surgical team will confirm with you that you have completed specific blood tests.

 Team Member Introductions